CompBioMathHr/IGLOSS/README.md

 IGLOSS.cpp calls logistic.py to make a logistic fit of the data.

 IGLOSSnopy.cpp is IGLOSS.cpp without calling logistic.py for logistic fit.
-It makes an estimation of logistic fit via mean and standard deviation.
+It makes an estimation of logistic fit via mean and standard deviation of the data.